 Doctor Of Nursing Practice (BSN-DNP)

-The program ranges 81 credits.
-Students will complete clinical requirements to meet the mandated minimum 1,000 hours of specialty training that is one of the hallmarks of the DNP degree.
+The program ranges 84 credits.
+Students will complete clinical requirements to meet the mandated minimum 1,080 hours of specialty training that is one of the hallmarks of the DNP degree.
 Students will complete a scholarly DNP project aimed at translating advanced practice skills into evidence-based practice changes focused on the rapid translation of research to practice, minimizing the research to practice gap.
 Full-time BSN-DNP students would complete the program in three years.

 Multiple Entry Points